-You will need to complete and submit the music specialism application form provided and administered by CST Trinity Academy by Monday 24th September 2018.
+You will need to complete and submit the music specialism application form provided and administered by CST Trinity Academy by 9am on Monday 23rd September 2019.
 Children who would like to apply to sit the music aptitude test at both Bristol Cathedral Choir School and CST Trinity Academy will need to complete two separate application forms.

 Children applying to both CST Trinity Academy and Bristol Cathedral Choir School will sit the music aptitude test at Bristol Cathedral Choir School this year.
 The results of which will be sent to CST Trinity Academy.

 The music aptitude test will take place on Monday 30th September 2019, from 5pm at Cresswell Centre, Bristol Cathedral Choir School, College Square, Bristol, BS1 5TS.

 If your child achieves the score required*, then he/she will be invited to attend the second Music Aptitude Test, week commencing 14th October 2019.

 *score required will be dependent on the number of CST Trinity applicants and the scores achieved in the first music aptitude test.